Body mass index (BMI) is a formula that computes an individual's weight and height to determine their body size.

 Despite these drawbacks, BMI is still frequently employed as a tool for determining body size.

-Growing older, can result in less muscle mass and a slower metabolic rate, making it easier to gain weight not getting enough sleep, which can result in hormonal changes that make you feel more hungry and crave certain high-calorie foods during pregnancy, as weight gain during pregnancy may be difficult to lose and may eventually result in obesity
+Growing older can result in less muscle mass and a slower metabolic rate, making it easier to gain weight.
+Not getting enough sleep may result in hormonal changes that make you feel more hungry and crave certain high-calorie foods.
+During pregnancy, weight gain may be difficult to lose and may eventually result in obesity.

 A number of medical disorders can also cause weight increase, which can then result in obesity.
 These comprise: